-Drosophila melanogaster is a powerful model system for behavioral neuroscience, which takes advantage of a relatively simple brain that expresses homologous genes, orchestrates a conserved yet highly diverse and elaborate suit of behaviors, during a short lifespan.
-Behavioral genetics in Drosophila affords the means to identify individual genes that function within identified neuronal cell types, whose connectivity and functional roles in behavior can be elucidated.
-The ability to form memories of past experience and to orchestrate adaptive and plastic changes in behavioral
+Drosophila melanogaster is a powerful model system for behavioral neuroscience.
+The fly model takes advantage of a relatively simple brain that expresses homologous suites of genes and orchestrates a conserved yet highly diverse and elaborate suit of behaviors.
+Behavioral genetics in